learnrelay/learnrelay/content/routes/react-router-relay.md

 ```

-As you can see, the **to** argument is used to specify a route that will be redirected to.
+As you can see, the **to** attribute is used to specify the destination route.
 In the case of PokemonPreview, we use `this.props.pokemon.id` as an argument for the id parameter.

-Now, let's go clicking on a card or the "Add New" button to see your new beautiful pages.
+Now, let's go and click on a card or the "Add New" button to see your new beautiful pages.